colinrr/locust/README.md

 	(1) DATA AVAILABILITY, DATA AND CODE DEPENDENCIES
 	(2) GETTING STARTED
-	(3)	SUMMARY OF FULL WORKFLOW AND MAJOR FUNCTIONS (what's included, directory structure) ()	Data and code dependencies
-	()	Short descriptions of core functions
+	(3)	SUMMARY OF FULL WORKFLOW AND MAJOR FUNCTIONS (what's included, directory structure) (4)	Notes for using the feature tracking algorithm (coming)  Short descriptions of core functions
-	()	Notes for using the feature tracking algorithm

 ============== (1) DATA AVAILABILITY, DATA AND CODE DEPENDENCIES ==============